atalyaro/TripBook/README.md

 # Trip Book
-tripbook is helping you to find vacations around the world.
+tripbook is helping you find vacations around the world.

 there is an admin platform and a clients platform.